Brake (sheet metal bending): Box-and-pan brake

 In a box-and-pan brake (also known as a finger brake), the clamping bar includes several removable blocks, which may be removed and rearranged to permit bending of restricted areas of a piece of sheet metal or of already partially formed pieces.

 After bending, the box or pan form is then completed by screw, solder, weld, rivet, or other metal fixing process.

 Bar folder

 A bar folder is a simplified brake, usually much smaller than a cornice or box-and-pan brake.
 Typically, a single handle both clamps the workpiece and makes the bend, in a single motion.
 There is a gauge that can be set up to a depth up to one inch for consistent bends.

 Examples of items a bar folder is used to fabricate would be end caps, "s" cleats, and drive cleats.

 Press brake

 This is a more complex tool that forms predetermined bends by clamping the workpiece between a matching punch and die.

 Sizes

-Brakes come in sizes suitable for light aluminum or brass for small boxes and operated by hand, up to industrial sized and counterweighted hand-operated or hydraulic machines suitable for large sheets of steel.
+Brakes come in sizes suitable for light aluminum or brass or copper for small boxes and operated by hand, up to industrial sized and counterweighted hand-operated or hydraulic machines suitable for large sheets of steel.